kisielk/errcheck/README.md

 ----------

 errcheck returns 1 if any problems were found in the checked files.
-It returns 2 on any if there were any other failures.
+It returns 2 if there were any other failures.

 Editor Integration
 ==================